petericranston/skills-github-pages/_posts/2024-05-18-Fireworks-post.md

 The program uses a class for the Firework creation itself, and the individual particles.
 It uses some math within the firework class to simulate physics and the particles falling down the screen in a similar way to how they would with gravity.
 These variables are also customizable to make them as realistic or as random as you want.

-Bellow is just the constructor of the particle class, and the whole firework class.
+Below is just the constructor of the particle class, and the whole firework class.

 ```
 class Particle {